hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 ~> **NOTE:** One of `activation_key` or `gateway_ip_address` must be provided for resource creation (gateway activation).
 Neither is required for resource import.
 If using `gateway_ip_address`, Terraform must be able to make an HTTP (port 80) GET request to the specified IP address from where it is running.

-This argument supports the following arguments:
+This resource supports the following arguments:

 * `gateway_name` - (Required) Name of the gateway.
 * `gateway_timezone` - (Required) Time zone for the gateway.
 The time zone is of the format "GMT", "GMT-hr:mm", or "GMT+hr:mm".
 For example, `GMT-4:00` indicates the time is 4 hours behind GMT.
 The time zone is used, for example, for scheduling snapshots and your gateway's maintenance schedule.